-So, you’re 17 years old and asking yourself: “Should I get my California drivers license now, or wait until I’m 18?”
+So, you’re 17 years old and wondering, “Should I get my California driver's license now or wait until I’m 18?”

-With more ways to get around than ever before, lots of teens question when they should get behind the wheel.
-The majority of teens in the U.S. start driving while they’re still in high school, but is it the right decision for you?
-In this post, we’ll explore the pros of waiting vs. not waiting to get your California drivers license and how the process varies between the two.
+With more ways to get around than ever, many teens question when they should get behind the wheel.
+Most teens in the U.S. start driving while they’re still in high school, but is it the right decision for you?
+In this post, we’ll explore the pros of waiting vs. not waiting to get your California driver's license and how the process varies between the two.

 Waiting Until 18 vs Not Waiting to Get Your California Drivers License